madeehagh/todo-app/readMe.md

 5. [ ] Handle more edge case scenarios for both backend and frontend
 6. [ ] Frontend has very basic functionality, a lot more could be added on the validation and performance side.
 Like optimizing rendering and preventing re-rendering of components.
+7. [ ] In order to support offline support, add localStorage API, sync the data with the server when user is online handling conflict that could arise

 ### Getting Started